depado/articles/pages/drone-helm-kubernetes-rbac-2.md

 what Drone understands at this step:

 > If a commit is pushed on the master branch, then build the Docker image, tag
-> it with `latest` and push it to GCR using the credentials defined in the
+> it with `latest` and the git sha1 commit, and push it to GCR using the
+> credentials defined in the
 > `google_credentials` secret.

 We're missing something here.
 The `google_credentials` secret is yet to be